PHILLY TRUCE

 The Site map that I updated

-1. Iterating on the IRMP (Main Feature)
+Iterating on the Main Feature

-The IRMP required significant adjustments based on extensive feedback from user testing and client input.
+The IRMP (main feature) required significant adjustments based on extensive feedback from user testing and client input.
 As a result, we had to invest extra time refining the main feature to ensure it met expectations.

-The IRMP required significant adjustments based on extensive feedback from user testing and client input.
+The IRMP (main feature) required significant adjustments based on extensive feedback from user testing and client input.
 As a result, we had to invest extra time refining the main feature to ensure it met expectations.

 1. Creating a new user flow from the chatbot to the new report